rewan-amin/rag-assistant-app/README.md

 ### Step 2: Frontend Setup & Run

-Open a new terminal in the root `rag-assistant-project` directory:
+🔴🔴Open a new terminal in the root `rag-assistant-project` directory:

 ```bash
 ### Open a new terminal in the root `rag-assistant-project` directory: